 11. A couple of times, remove the lid carefully and stir.
 Cover and continue to cook till the peas are softened.
 If the water dries up in the rimmed lid, then add some more water.

 12. Once the peas are cooked, if there is any moisture in the pan, then simmer the veggies on a low flame till all the moisture is a bit dried up.
 I usually keep some moisture in the veggies.
-Lastly add ½ tsp garam masala powder and chopped coriander leaves.
-Mix well.

-Serve cabbage matar with chapatis or phulkas or plain paratha or lachedar paratha.
+Serve cabbage matar hot with chapatis or phulkas or plain paratha or lachedar paratha.
 You can also serve it as a side with dal-rice or kadhi rice or with any North Indian meal.

 It also tastes good with bread.
 You can make healthy sandwiches with this savory cabbage and peas stuffing.
 It can also be packed in the lunch box with some roti or paratha.